Double (association football): Northern Cyprus

 In Northern Cyprus, five teams have won the Double of the Birinci Lig and the Kıbrıs Kupası/Federasyon Kupası.

 Réunion

-In Réunion, four teams have won the Double of the Réunion Premier League and the Coupe de la Réunion.
+In Réunion, five teams have won the Double of the Réunion Premier League and the Coupe de la Réunion.

 Zanzibar

-In Zanzibar, only one team has won the Double of the Zanzibar Premier League and the Nyerere Cup.
+In Zanzibar, only one team has won the Double of the Zanzibar Premier League and the Nyerere Cup / Zanzibari Cup.

-League and League Cup Double
+League and league cup double

-A rarer (though less coveted) domestic double is that of winning the league championship and the League Cup.
+A rarer (though less coveted) domestic double is that of winning the league championship and the league cup.
 In many leagues, this cannot be done as there is no second domestic cup competition (such as in Italy and the Netherlands) or it has been disbanded (such as in Spain and Denmark).
 The format of league cups and the number of participating teams can vary enormously from one country to another.
 In the case of Germany, the DFB-Ligapokal was played in the summer months prior to the Bundesliga and therefore was won in the preceding calendar year to the title win.